finix-payments/finix-python/README.md

 # Finix Python Library

-At this time, the Finix Python SDK the Finix Python SDK is not receiving regular updates or improvements.
+At this time, the Finix Python SDK is not receiving regular updates or improvements.
 We plan on releasing a new version of our Python SDK in the near future.
-If you have any questions, reach out to the [Finix Support Team](mailto:support@finixpayments.com).
+If you have any questions, please reach out to the [Finix Support Team](mailto:support@finixpayments.com).

-At this time we're currently revamping our SDKs and plan to relase new features in .
-We encourage you to use our Payment Forms.
-For more information see [Payment Forms.](/guides/payments/online-payments/payment-details/payment-forms/)

 ## Installation